 This puts the ball back in the buyer’s court.
 If the buyer’s inspection turns up some issues with the home that the seller refuses to repair or acknowledge, the seller has every legal right to walk away from the deal.
 Most real estate transactions include an earnest money deposit, which is a predetermined amount that the buyer pays to the seller to essentially show them that they should stop marketing the property.
 If a buyer decides to walk away from an as-is transaction due to issues uncovered during the inspection phase, California real estate law allows that buyer to recover his or her earnest money deposit without penalty.

-All this information begs the question: how do these transactions usually end?
+All this information begs the question: how do these situations usually end?
 Obviously, if you’ve listed a property, you want to sell your home.
 Additionally, if a buyer has made an offer on the property and gone to the trouble of paying for inspections, they want to purchase the property.
 With that in mind, most of these transactions end with the buyer and seller agreeing to some sort of negotiated price in which both parties give a little bit.
 No, the seller isn’t required to fix the issues, but failing to do so could result in the deal falling apart.